Happy young diverse friends having fun hanging out together

 Be prepared to answer questions.

+Beyond just getting more familiar with the facts, it can also be helpful to prepare for answering questions that you might find challenging or uncomfortable.
+For more guidance, check out this free training from Healthy Teen Network’s Sex Ed 101 for Educators series.
 We believe every young person has the right to be who they are and love who they love.
 For the young people who don’t fit societal expectations of loving and having sex with only one person, being able to have affirming, informative conversations with a trusted adult can make a world of difference.

 Charlie Blue Brahm likes to meander through a topic, asking “why” until they can see a full and vibrant picture, accepting complexity and contradiction rather than flattening people or situations for convenience’s sake.
 This worldview has taken them through a path of learning first how to understand and create technology, then how to understand and organize people who create technology, and now how to understand and design for the people who use and are affected by technology.
 Read more about Charlie Blue.